bcnmy/scw-contracts/README.md

 Constract responsible for deploying smart wallets aka accounts using create2 and create Has a method to compute conter factual wallet of the address before deploying

-function deployCounterFactualWallet(address _implementation, address _handler, address _owner, uint256 _index) public returns(address proxy)
+function deployCounterFactualWallet(address _implementation, bytes memory initializer, uint256 _index) public returns(address proxy)

 salt consists of _owner and _index. _entryPoint and _handler are required to init the wallet.
 (contest bonus : showcase any potential front running in wallet deployment)